webcat12345/ngx-intl-tel-input/README.md

 - Create package: `$ npm run npm_pack`
 - Build lib and create package: `$ npm run package`

-### Use localy
+### Use locally

-After building and creating package, you can use it localy too.
+After building and creating package, you can use it locally too.

 In your project run: